 Condensation may appear in wintertime at your windows or window sills, resulting from high humidity within the unit, low temperatures outside, and poor ventilation at the window area (such as when your blinds are lowered).
 Condensation tends to be worse in a building during the first few years after completion, as a result of the release of moisture initially trapped in the concrete and the newly finished drywall.
-You should anticipate that there will be some condensation initially in your unit.
+You should anticipate that there will be some condensation initially in your unit, due in part to our exposed concrete ceilings.